tainnhan/loopring_sign/README.md

 ## Acknowledgements

-Special thanks to [GitHubUsername](https://github.com/GitHubUsername) and.
+Special thanks to leppaludi and fudgey.
 Their implementations in Go and C# have provided additional perspectives and have been a source of inspiration for `loopring_sign`.
 Check out their repositories for Go and C# implementations:

 - Go implementation: [go-loopring-sig](https://github.com/loopexchange-labs/go-loopring-sig)
 - C# implementation: [PoseidonSharp](https://github.com/fudgebucket27/PoseidonSharp/tree/master)